International students: working in the UK as a graduate or placement student

 Work permissions for students from outside the EEA

-To be realistic about your opportunities to work in the UK after graduation, it is very important that you investigate your options to remain under the Points Based System for Immigration.
+To be realistic about your opportunities to work in the UK after graduation, it is very important that you investigate the different visa options available to you.
 It is recommended that you research these options in the early stages of your time in the UK so that you can anticipate which options could apply to you, how and when you should apply and how much it might cost.

 Useful sources of immigration information for students

 Staff at the Careers Service are not trained to advise you on immigration but there are other sources of help and information:

 University support and information

 - The Student Immigration Service in 4 West Student Services Centre provides immigration advice through drop-ins and appointments.

 - The University produces a guide to working after your studies.

 - UK Visas & Immigration (UKVI) provide information on the various categories of work visas.

 - The UKCISA website provides useful information on working in the UK after your studies.

 - GOV.UK has a file showing the Government's official list of Tier 2 and 5 sponsors.
 You can use this to rule out a potential employer if they do not appear on the list.
 However, it is important to note that if an employer does appear on the register this does not automatically mean they will accept applications for graduate roles and certainly not in all roles.